-Improving the material efficiency of products can be important to reduce their environmental impacts.
-In particular, an improvement of the reparability and upgradability of products can have the potential of bringing added value to the environment and to the economy by limiting the early replacement of products and thus saving resources (Deloitte 2016).
-However, the design of products needs to be assisted by appropriate assessment methods.
-The importance of assessment and verification procedures is also confirmed by the recent creation of the CEN-CENELEC JTC10 "Energy-related products - Material Efficiency Aspects for ecodesign", which is working on the development of general standards on material efficiency aspects for Energy-related Products (ErP).
+110 Improving the material efficiency of products can be important to reduce their environmental impacts.
+In particular, an improvement of the reparability and upgradability of products1 can 111 112 have the potential of bringing added value to the environment and to the economy by limiting 113 the early replacement of products and thus saving resources (Deloitte 2016).
+However, the 114 design of products needs to be assisted by appropriate assessment methods.
+The importance of 115 assessment and verification procedures is also confirmed by the recent creation of the CEN-116 CENELEC JTC10 "Energy-related products - Material Efficiency Aspects for ecodesign", which is working on the development of general standards on material efficiency aspects for 117 118 Energy-related Products (ErP).

-In this context, the Joint Research Centre has compiled multi-level approaches for assessing the reparability and upgradability of products (Cordella et al. 2018a):

-- Calculation of quantitative indicators (quantitative assessment); - Definition of checklists of qualitative attributes (qualitative assessment); - Rating and aggregation of parameters into indices (quali-quantitative assessment).

-This report describes considerations about how such approach could be applied to TVs, with the main aim to improve the knowledge about the assessment of the reparability and upgradability of ErP.
+- In this context, the Joint Research Centre has compiles multi-level approaches for assessingthe reparability and upgradability of products (Cordella et al. 2018a): - Calculation of quantitative indicators (quantitative assessment); - Definition of checklists of qualitative attributes (qualitative assessment); - Rating and aggregation of parameters into indices (quali-quantitative assessment). - This report describes considerations about how such approach could be applied to TVs, with the main aim to improve the knowledge about the assessment of the reparability and upgradability of ErP.
 The work, entrusted by DG ENV, has a research orientation which does not mean to interfere with ongoing policy processes.
-Results could however feed into work on actions contained in the Circular Economy Action Plan related to product policy and the Ecodesign task force for ICT products.

-The report is structured in the following chapters:

-- 1. Product group characterisation (i.e. scoping and definitions and relevant information on legislation and testing methods, market, user behaviour and technologies); - 2.
-Assessment of reparability and upgradability (i.e. identification of relevant aspects and priority parts, quantitative, qualitative and quali-quantitative assessment of TVs); - 3.
-Questions for stakeholders; - 4.
-Conclusions;

-Annex I: Background information about failures for TVs;

-Annex II: Additional information about possible methods to assess reparability of products.
+Results could however feed into work on actions contained in the Circular Economy Action Plan related to product policy2 and the Ecodesign task force for ICT products3. - 130 The report is structured in the following chapters: - 131 5.
+Product group characterisation (i.e. scoping and definitions and relevant information on legislation and testing methods, market, user behaviour and technologies); - Assessment of reparability and upgradability (i.e. identification of critical aspects and priority parts, quantitative, qualitative and quali-quantitative assessment of TVs); - 135 7.
+Questions for stakeholders; - 136 8.
+Conclusions; - 137 Annex I: Background information about failures; - 138 Annex II: Additional information about assessment methods.

-The document also built on two written consultations (April/May 2018 and April 2019) organised to get technical input and feedback from a Technical Working Group (TWG) of experts consisting of manufacturers, retailers, repairers, academia, environmental and consumer NGOs, as well as Member States.

-&lt;sup>1 Reparability and upgradability are here defined, respectively, as the ability to restore the functionality of a product after the occurrence of a fault, and the ability to enhance the functionality of a product, independently on the occurrence of a fault.
+1 Reparability and upgradability are here defined, respectively, as the ability to restore the functionality of a product after the occurrence of a fault, and the ability to enhance the functionality of a product, independently on the occurrence of a fault.
 Both can refer to one or more parts of a product.
 Since similar processes apply to repair and upgrade, the same service conditions and design strategies can influence both reparability and upgradability of a product

-&lt;sup>2 COM(2015) 614
+2 COM(2015) 614

-&lt;sup>3 COM(2016) 773
+3 COM(2016) 773